bootstrap-vue/bootstrap-vue/docs/components/modal/README.md

 You can emit `bv::show::modal` and `bv::hide::modal` event on `$root` with the first argument set to the modal's id.
 An optional second argument can specify the element to return focus to once the modal is closed.
-The second argument can be a CSS selector, and element reference, or a component reference.
+The second argument can be a CSS selector, an element reference, or a component reference.

 ```html
 <b-button @click="showModal" ref="btnShow">